Gui1111RIbeiro/App_Receitas/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-This project was my first so I didn't create much functionality for it, it's just a simple app to get started with mobile development
+[Describe]

 # 📁 Access the Project